'Substantial Effect' Commerce Clause Power

-[I]n all matters having such a close and substantial relation to interstate commerce [and when] the interstate and intrastate transactions of carriers are so related that the government of the one involves the control of the other, it is Congress, and not the State, that is entitled to prescribe the final and dominant rule, for otherwise Congress would be denied the exercise of its constitutional authority and the State, and not the Nation, would be supreme within the national field” -Houston at 351.
+[I]n all matters having such a close and substantial relation to interstate commerce [and when] the interstate and intrastate transactions of carriers are so related that the government of the one involves the control of the other, it is Congress, and not the State, that is entitled to prescribe the final and dominant rule, for otherwise Congress would be denied the exercise of its constitutional authority and the State, and not the Nation, would be supreme within the national field” -

 This, of course, is quite similar to the reasoning in Gibbons.
 Crucial here are the words "substantial relation," as we are now on the verge of a rule of law: When intrastate commerce has a substantial economic effect on interstate commerce, Congress may regulate the activity pursuant to the Commerce Clause.

 EXAMPLE: Frank operates a fireworks store in Southernstate.
 The fireworks he purchases from his suppliers are made entirely within Southernstate from materials found locally in the state.
 Despite the modern trend toward even the smallest of shop owners selling online across state lines, Frank sells only from his storefront.
 In other words, everything Frank does is intrastate.
 In an effort to end the increasingly heated price war among fireworks retailers, Congress passes a law establishing minimum prices for fireworks.
 Frank is fined for violating the law, and defends himself claiming the law exceeds Congress’ constitutional powers as the activity regulated is entirely intrastate.